craddis1/CosmoWAP/docs/source/covariance.rst

 Gaussian Covariance
 ===================

-CosmoWAP computes the Gaussian covariance of power spectrum and bispectrum multipoles, which are used in the forecasting modules.
+CosmoWAP computes the Gaussian covariance of (multi-tracer) power spectrum and bispectrum multipoles, which are used in the forecasting modules.

 The covariance pipeline uses the **numerical** :math:`\mu` **integration** framework: the full :math:`P(k,\mu)` is constructed from the ``pk_int`` kernel machinery (via ``pk.get_mu``) for each term, then projected onto multipole covariances via Gauss-Legendre quadrature.
-This means that any combination of terms (Newtonian, wide-separation, relativistic, integrated effects) is handled through the same interface -- including contributions that would be difficult to express analytically, such as integrated x GR cross-terms.
+This means that any combination of terms (Newtonian, wide-separation, relativistic, integrated effects) is handled through the same interface -- this is particularly important for inclduing integrated contributions where there is a big speedip.

 Power Spectrum Covariance
 -------------------------

+For full details see Appendix B of 2511.090466.
+But briefly...

 The Gaussian covariance of the power spectrum multipoles is: